AdobeDocs/media-analytics.en/help/reporting/dimensions/content-length.md

-﻿---
+---
 title: Content length
-description: The Content length dimension reports the total duration in seconds of each media session as set at session start.
+description: Reports the total duration in seconds of each media session as set at session start.
 feature: Dimensions
 role: User, Admin
 ---